Privacy Policy

 For the purposes of this Regulation:

 Explanation: As a company and website owner, we are responsible for all data we process from you.
-In addition to the controllers, there may also be so-called processors.
-This includes any company or person who processes personal data on our behalf.
-Processors can therefore be, in addition to service providers such as tax advisors, for example, hosting or cloud providers, payment or newsletter providers, or large companies such as Google or Microsoft.
+In addition to the controllers, there can also be so-called processors.
+This includes every company or person who processes personal data on our behalf.
+Consequently, processors can be, in addition to service providers such as tax consultants, hosting or cloud providers, payment or newsletter providers, or large companies such as Google or Microsoft.

 Consent